pantheon-systems/pcc-php-sdk/README.md

     $fields = ['id', 'snippet', 'slug', 'title'];
     $articles = $articlesApi->getAllArticles($fields);
 ```
+Here `$fields` is optional.
+If we do not pass `$fields` to get the selective fields, then it will return default fields in the resposnse.

 We receive response as object of PccPhpSdk\api\Response\PaginatedArticles which can be used further.